klebs6/klebs-general/birthday-struct/README.md

 # birthday-struct

-**birthday-struct** is a Rust library designed for working with birthdays in the context of an online bookstore or any e-commerce system.
+**birthday-struct** is a Rust library designed for working with birthdays.
 It supports:

 - Representing birthdays with an associated time zone.
 - Calculating age based on the current date.